PDAL/PDAL/doc/development/overview.rst

 point table has an associated point layout describing its format.
 All points in a single point table have the same dimensions and all operations on a PDAL pipeline make use of a single point table.
-In addition to storing points, a point table also stores pipeline metadata that may get created as pipeline stages are executed.
+In addition to storing points, a point table also stores pipeline metadata that may be created as pipeline stages are executed.
 Most functions receive a PointTableRef object, which refers to the active point table.
 A PointTableRef can be stored or copied cheaply.